 He finished his career with 610 goals in the NHL, 17th all-time and franchise leader for the Black Hawks, and 303 WHA goals, 2nd most in that league’s history.

 He won the 1961 Stanley Cup with Chicago for his only title and scored 62 goals in 119 NHL playoffs games in his career.
 He added another 43 goals in 60 playoff games in the WHA.

 It is only fitting that a list of goal scorers including Bobby Hull includes his son, Brett.
 The two combined for 1,351 NHL goals and are the only father-son duo to each score 600 goals.
 They are also the only duo to each score 1,000 points in the NHL.
 Brett matched his dad’s 13 seasons with 30 or more goals and did so between 1988 and 2003 with seven straight seasons.

-He led the league in goals three straight seasons while playing with the St. Louis Blues, with season totals of 72, 86, and 70 between 1990 and 1992 and had a total of five consecutive seasons with at least 50 goals.
+He led the league in goals three straight seasons while playing with the Blues, with season totals of 72, 86, and 70 between 1990 and 1992 and had a total of five consecutive seasons with at least 50 goals.
 Between Hull’s first and last 30-goal season, he averaged 37.9 goals per season and .61 per game, the latter which led the league during the time frame.